isc-projects/kea/doc/sphinx/arm/install.rst

 and then click the "Set Me Up" button.
 For detailed instructions, please refer to this `Knowledgebase article <https://kb.isc.org/docs/isc-kea-packages>`_.

+ISC maintains two types of repositories: stable and development.
+The stable repositories contain a single stable release (e.g., kea-2-4 or kea-2-6) along with all its maintenance updates.
+Separate repositories were introduced to minimize the risk of unintentionally upgrading from one stable release to another.

+The development repository, kea-dev, includes current and future development releases, which ISC does not recommend for production use.
+Packages in the kea-dev repository are subject to cleanup, and older versions may be removed.

 Installation From Cloudsmith Packages
 -------------------------------------
 ISC provides Kea packages for Alpine, Debian, Fedora, RHEL, and Ubuntu.